Zingabopp/BeatSync/README.md

     * If a single installation is found, it is automatically enabled and it will proceed with the default feeds.
     * If multiple installations are found, it will ask which installations you want to enable in BeatSync.
 * The config files `BeatSyncConsole.json` and `BeatSync.json` will be generated in the `configs` folder.
-  * `BeatSyncConsole.json` contains settings specific to the console app, such as target locations to download songs to.
+  * `BeatSyncConsole.json` contains settings specific to the console app, such as target locations to download beatmaps to.
     * The `BeatSyncConfigPath` can be used to use an alternate `BeatSync.json` file (such as the one located in your `Beat Saber\UserData` folder.
     * **Important**: For JSON strings `\` is a special character.
 If you manually add a path, make sure you separate directories using `\\`. i.e. `C:\\Program Files\\Steam`.
   * `BeatSync.json` contains the feed configurations and is shared between BeatSyncConsole and the BeatSync mod.
 You can view details for the feed configuration [Here](#feed-configuration).
-  * Once configured, run `BeatSyncConsole.exe` any time you want to download new songs.
+  * Once configured, run `BeatSyncConsole.exe` any time you want to download new beatmaps.
+## Configuration (BeatSyncConsole.json)
+* BeatSyncConfigPath: Path to the `BeatSync.json` config file you want to use.
+By default this is set to `%CONFIG%\BeatSync.json` which is in the `configs` folder in your `BeatSyncConsole` directory.
+This can be changed to point to the one in your `Beat Saber\UserData` folder so that BeatSyncConsole uses the same feed config as the BeatSync mod.
+* BeatSaberInstallLocations: This is a list of game install locations you want BeatSync to download beatmaps to.
+Each location has two properties:
+  * Enabled: Whether or not this location is enabled.
+  * GameDirectory: Path to your `Beat Saber` directory.
+* AlternateSongPaths: This is a list of locations you want beatmaps downloaded to that are *not* game install locations.
+  * Enabled: Whether or not this location is enabled.
+  * BasePath: Base directory of the location.
+Relative paths will start at this directory.
+  * SongsDirectory: Location the beatmaps are downloaded to.
+  * PlaylistDirectory: Location the playlists are stored.
+  * HistoryPath: Path to the history file, must include the file name.
+* CloseWhenFinished: If true, close the console window after finishing instead of waiting for keyboard input.
+* ConsoleLogLevel: Log message level to display in the console, default is `Info`.
+Options are `Debug`, `Info`, `Warn`, `Critical`, `Error`, `Disabled`.
 ## Have Issues?
 * BeatSyncConsole stores a log file from the last run in the `logs` folder.
 * Let me know of issues by creating an [Issue](https://github.com/Zingabopp/BeatSync/issues) or Ping/DM me in the [BeatSaberModdingGroup](https://discord.gg/beatsabermods) Discord server @Zingabopp#6764